jwiegley/use-package/README.md

 After the keyword has been inserted into `use-package-keywords`, and a normalizer and a handler defined, you can now test it by seeing how usages of the keyword will expand.
-For this, temporarily set `use-package-debug` to `t`, and just evaluate the `use-package` declaration.
-The expansion will be shown in a special buffer called `*use-package*`.
+For this, use `M-x pp-macroexpand-last-sexp` with the cursor set immediately after the `(use-package ...)` expression.

 ## Some timing results